HSBNE-Archive/Policy/Rules/Rules.md

 31. #### Subsequent annual general meetings

-    1. Each subsequent annual general meeting must be held—
+    1. Each subsequent annual general meeting must be held -

         1.  at least once each year; and
         2.  within 6 months after the end date of the association's reportable